Facebook

 What Is an AED?

 An AED is a computerized medical device that analyzes a person’s heart rhythm, determines whether a shock is needed, and delivers a defibrillating shock if necessary.
-Owing to advances in technology, AEDs have become widely available and are safer, lighter, more portable, and easier to use than ever before.
+Owing to technological advances, AEDs have become widely available and are safer, lighter, more portable, and easier to use than ever before.
 The prices of AEDs have also dropped significantly over the years.
 In the past, an AED could cost as much as $10,000, but these days, you can get an AED for around $1,500-$2,000.

 Should You Invest in an AED at Your Workplace?

-In a sudden cardiac arrest emergency, time is of essence.
+In a sudden cardiac arrest emergency, time is of the essence.
 It takes an average of 8-12 minutes for first responders to arrive at the scene after 911 is called, which is why having an AED in the workplace could make the difference between life and death.
-There are a few downsides to having an AED in your workplace, however.
+However, having an AED in your workplace has a few downsides.
 Various problems could occur with an AED, including the following:

 • Unable to power up